pharmaR/riskassessment/README.md

-Of course, if you ever have specific feedback for the developers, or if you encounter a problem / bug within the app, we recommend [opening a new issue](https://github.com/pharmaR/riskassessment/issues/new) on Github and we’ll address it promptly.
+Of course, if you ever have specific feedback for the developers, or if you encounter a problem / bug within the app, we recommend [opening a new issue](https://github.com/pharmaR/riskassessment/issues/new) on GitHub and we’ll address it promptly.

 <a href='https://bit.ly/raa_survey'><img src="man/figures/google_forms_logo.png" align="right" height="72" style="float:right; height:172px;"/></a>